Alohamoras/onprem-cloud-monitor/option-2-serverless/lambda-deployment-guide.md

-# Lambda Deployment Guide for Snowball Monitor
+# Lambda Deployment Guide for On-Premises Monitor

 ## Overview

-This guide covers deploying the Snowball monitoring solution using AWS Lambda instead of EC2.
+This guide covers deploying the on-premises monitoring solution using AWS Lambda instead of EC2.
 The Lambda approach offers serverless scalability, reduced operational overhead, and potentially lower costs for smaller deployments.

 **Key Benefits of Lambda Approach:**
 - ✅ **Serverless** - No EC2 instance to manage or patch
-- ✅ **Cost-effective** - Pay only for execution time (~$1-5/month vs ~$60/month for EC2)
+- ✅ **Cost-effective** - Pay only for execution time (~$1-16/month depending on network setup)
 - ✅ **Auto-scaling** - Handles multiple concurrent executions if needed
 - ✅ **Built-in monitoring** - CloudWatch integration and error handling